danhermes/cognitive-hackathon/Teacher Guide/Week 1/Cognitive-Teacher-Week1-Day4.md

 The student project for the course is central to this curriculum and everything covered in Week 1 leads up to the project that begins in Week 2.
 Here is the project high-level requirement:

-How would you change the world using cognitive computing?
+"How would you change the world using cognitive computing?
 Think of a real-world application of the concepts we've introduced.
 Imagine a design that will harness computer vision or text analytics to achieve a goal, help people, make money, advance science, entertain, heal, or inspire.
-Build a simple, working prototype of that idea.
+Build a simple, working prototype of that idea."

+Get the students thinking about these questions and topics.

 (Don't hand the project out until next week.
 Today is just a teaser.)